ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.3-release-note.md

 ### Language Server

-* Add a new quickfix code action to fill missing required fields of a mapping constructor
+* Add a new quick-fix code action to fill in the missing required fields of a mapping constructor
-* Add a new module level completion item to generate an expression bodied function snippet
+* Add a new module-level completion item to generate an expression-bodied function snippet

 ## Imrpovements